The Growing Place

 Our Growing Place Choice plants are chosen because they are strong performers year after year, staying attractive with less maintenance when planted in the right place.

 Munchkin Hydrangea features bold conical white flowers with pink overtones at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges grayish green in spring.
+It has dark green deciduous foliage which emerges grayish green in spring.
 The large lobed leaves turn an outstanding brick red in the fall.
-The fruit is not ornamentally significant.

 Munchkin Hydrangea is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.